raxigan/pcfy-my-mac/README.md

 # macOS PC mode

 All-in-one project to help you to get PC-like experience (known from Windows or Linux systems) on your macOS.
-Mostly for developers & other IT guys, but everyone is welcome 😉.
+Mostly for developers & other IT guys, but everyone is welcome.
+Tested on macOS Monterey 12.3.

 Perfect if:
 - you are a software developer relying mostly on IntelliJ IDEA (or other JetBrains IDE),